Robotica-UNAL-G3-A/robotics-lab3/README.md

 ![turtlesim](./media/turtlesim.png)

 ## Analysis results
+The program created has the function to manage the topics in order to edit the pose and the orientation of the turtle.
+And, as turtlesim is subscribe to this topics we get the turtle move.
+We write in console the key and with this we can verify the correcto function of the program.
 ## Create package
 After [seting up the catkin workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace) .
 We create a basic ROS package